A Guide To Backpacking in Alaska

 Traverse through a vast expanse of ice and rock, where grandeur meets solitude.
 The Wrangell-St. Elias is the largest protected wilderness in the world.

-I’ll be honest: I love these mountains maybe more than any in the whole world.
-The Wrangells are deeply awe inspiring — but they’ve also been recently discovered in a big way by backpackers so you’ll have to book bush flights early to get a seat.
-If I might hop on a soap box for a brief moment: if you’re brand new to backpacking, consider going with a guide or going for your first backpacking trips in the lower 48 on established trail networks.
-When you come to AK, come for the massive untold adventure.
-Sadly, some parts of the Wrangells have made a big internet name for themselves and now get swarms of fly-in backpackers each year.
-Alpine wilderness lakes are turning into tent cities.
+Sadly, some parts of the Wrangells have made a big internet name for themselves and now get tons of backpackers each year.
+Alpine wilderness lakes are turning into dusty tent cities.
 In a wilderness as big as that one, there’s really no need to go where the internet mentions.
-Talk to your pilot, ask them where they would go with your time window and go there.
+Talk to your pilot, ask them where they would go with your time window and budget and go there.
 Or unfold a map and find what feels most compelling to you.
 I dare you — if you have the skills, this is undoubtedly the way to have a magical and wild experience.

 Getting There: You’ve got a few options…

-Most people start their trips with a bush plane flight in from Nabesna or Kennicot /McCarthy
+Most people start their trips with a bush plane flight in from Nabesna or Kennicot / McCarthy.

-McCarthy: Drive to McCarthy on the famous McCarthy Road, or Fly to McCarthy all the way from Anchorage or from Chitna.
+McCarthy: Drive to McCarthy on the famous McCarthy Road, or fly to McCarthy all the way from Anchorage or from Chitna.
 Wrangell Mountain Air offers daily flights from China to McCarthy.
 The flights are beautiful and save you the long dusty drive.
 Fly from McCarthy into the mountains with Wrangell Mountain Air or Paul Claus from Ultima Thule Lodge.

 Permits: none needed.

-Nabesna and McCarhthy are both really well suited for trips where you fly in and hike out.
+Helpful Tips: Nabesna and McCarhthy are both really well suited for trips where you fly in and hike out.

 Consider a stay in McCarthy.
 It’s a cool town if a bit touristy.

 If planning on flying to McCarthy from Alaska, make sure you book flights early — these flights usually only operate once or twice a week and only during peak season.
+Check out the flight schedule.

 Gates of the Arctic is as magnificent as it sounds.
 In some ways, the peaks up here are less dramatic than those of Denali or the Wrangells, but the atmosphere is buzzing with a certain grandeur of the far north arctic circle.
 While the Arrigetch Peaks get the majority of the attention, a quick peek at the map will show hundreds of intriguing possibilities.
 Gates of the Arctic is particularly well suited for river trips with hikes on the side — you can go for a long trip that way and explore to your heart’s content without having to worry about restocking supplies.